| First bishop of the Church of Christ,

 John Corrill and Isaac

-is revealed.
 Edward is ordained to the High Priesthood and blesses all

 others ordained. |